invisible-college/ietf-braid-draft/wiki-braid.md

 Braid makes these basic changes to HTTP to add support for synchronization:

 1. **Request-Response → Persistent Subscriptions.** Rather than being limited to a single request-response cycle, it maintains persistent subscriptions to changing data by default.
 When you GET a resource, you also subscribe to future updates, until you issue FORGET.
-2. **Client/server → Symmetric.** These persistent connections allow messages in both directions.
+2. **Client/server → Peer-to-peer.** These persistent connections allow messages in both directions.
 Thus, instead of being restricted to client-server relationships, relationships can be peer-to-peer.
 Either party can initiate a request, rather than just the "client."
 3. **Opaque Resources** → **Linked JSON.** Rather than each resource consisting of a set of headers and an opaque body, we have added first-class support for structured JSON, along with a structured JSON diff/patch language, and a link format.
 This allows for synchronizing mutations to structured data, and also allows resources to link to other structured resources elsewhere on the network, enabling a web of data. <!-- Whereas HTTP (mostly) doesn't need to know about HTML—the resource is opaque—braid knows the structure of JSON, and how to splice patches into spatial regions. -->
 4. (Optional) **Stateless → Versioned Patch History.** Whereas each message in HTTP is stateless, and can be interpreted without remembering prior messages, synchronization becomes much more powerful if each peer maintains a version history of past mutations created by it and its peers.
 This allows a minimal patch to be interpreted within a larger data structure.
 Although these features are optional, peers can implement them to gain performance enhancements and consistency guarantees.
 There are five such optional features:
   - Versions
   - Patches
-  - Conflict Resolvers
+  - Merge Types
   - Acknowledgements
   - Hints